TABLE OF CONTENTS

 All businesses are expected to maintain a low percentage/ratio of chargebacks relative to their overall transaction count.
 For example, if you process 100 transactions and receive two chargebacks, your account has a 2% chargeback rate which will flag your account.
 If you receive the same two chargebacks but process 1,000 transactions in a month, that puts your ratio at 0.2% which will likely not flag the system.

-Businesses that process a few big transactions each month, instead of thousands of smaller transactions, are likely to see their accounts shut down by PayPal.
+Businesses that process a few big high-risk transactions each month, instead of thousands of smaller transactions, are likely to see their accounts shut down and money held by PayPal.
 In addition, here are some other reasons PayPal may shut your account down:

 - Risky or fraudulent processing behaviors like processing dozens of transactions for the exact same amount in rapid procession.